-Figure 140 Maintenance > User Account > Add/Edit
+Figure 155 Maintenance > User Account > Add/Edit

-Table 110 Maintenance > User Account > Add/Edit
+Table 130 Maintenance > User Account > Add/Edit

-LABEL DESCRIPTION User Name Enter a new name for the account.
+LABEL DESCRIPTION Active This field indicates whether the user account is active or not.
+Clear the check box to disable the user account.
+Select the check box to enable it.
+User Name Enter a new name for the account.
 This field displays the name of an existing account.
 Old Password Type the default password or the existing password used to access the VMG web configurator.
 New Password Type your new system password (up to 256 characters).
 Note that as you type a password, the screen displays a () for each character you type.
 After you change the password, use the new password to access the VMG.
-Verify Password Type the new password again for confirmation.
+Verify New Password Type the new password again for confirmation.
 Retry Times Enter the number of times consecutive wrong passwords can be entered for this account.
 0 means there is no limit.
 Idle Timeout Enter the length of inactive time before the VMG will automatically log the user out of the web configurator.
 Lock Period Enter the length of time a user must wait before attempting to log in again after a number if consecutive wrong passwords have been entered as defined in Retry Times .
 Group Specify whether this user will have Administrator or User privleges.
-Apply Click Apply to save your changes.
+OK Click OK to save your changes.
 Cancel Click Cancel to restore your previously saved settings.

-Remote Management
+CHAPTER 33 Remote Management